supande/Taxi_project_626/README.md

                 shist[medallion] += 1
             else:
                 shist[medallion] = 1

 ```

+Note- Some codes are not showing output, even though they are correct

 Q8.
 For other numeric types besides lat and lon, what are the min and max values?